tylerwight/CommunityPlaylist/README.md

 - add web frontend
 - steamline spotify authentication (using web frontend)
 - add ability to see login info on web frontend, and in turn, confirm your authentication data is removed
+- update to discords build in command prefix stuff